Get ready to bake!

 Learn how to bake with olive oil, and how to swap it in for some or all of the butter, shortening, or other oils in recipes.

 7. Extracts and Flavorings

 - Pure vanilla extract gives baked goods a warm, spicy aroma and flavor.
-A little goes a very long way and makes a huge difference in your baking, so don’t bother buying the imitation stuff.
-Read more about pure vanilla extract and why it’s worth it to get the real thing.
+It's available both as liquid and paste, and a little goes a very long way.
+Because vanilla makes a huge difference in your baking, don't bother buying the imitation stuff.
+Read more about pure vanilla extract and why it's worth it to get the real thing.